 Step 3: Preparing the dataset

 Once the study is completed, the next step is to prepare the dataset for analysis.
 This includes checking for outliers and removing/excluding missing data.
-One critical factor in analyzing MCT data is the identification of models with common response profiles.
+One critical factor in analyzing mouse clinical trial data is the identification of PDX models with common response profiles.
 This is usually evaluated by a modified version of the clinical Response Evaluation Criteria in Solid Tumors (mRECIST).
 The response rate can be calculated by comparing the tumor volume at day 0 either with the volume corresponding to the best response measured on treatment or with the tumor volume measured on the final day of treatment.
 The threshold value can vary depending on the tumor type and drug mechanism of action.
 Therefore, it is crucial to validate the threshold on a panel of known drugs.

 Step 4: Grouping responders vs non-responders